 The idea of human rights is both simple and powerful.
 The operation and effectiveness of the global human rights regime is neither.
 The simplicity and power of human rights reside in the idea that every person is endowed with inherent dignity and equal rights.
-But the fundamental challenge remains, as Kratochwil has put it so well, "how a political project framed by the discourse of rights can be made to 'stick' as our interests widen ... while familiar communities lose their unquestioned standing and their integrating force."94 The term political, in this context, does not mean tactical maneuvering or scoring partisan victories.
-Politics in its deeper sense "lies at the intersection of instrumental and ethical deliberation and action."95 It is here that ideas and norms have the opportunity to inform and shape social constructs of the common good.
+But the fundamental challenge remains "how a political project framed by the discourse of rights can be made to 'stick' as our interests widen...while familiar communities lose their unquestioned standing and their integrating force."
+Political, in this context, does not mean tactical maneuvering or scoring partisan victories.
+Politics in its deeper sense "lies at the intersection of instrumental and ethical deliberation and action," where ideas and norms have the opportunity to inform and shape social constructs of the common good.
 There is a long way to go before we can speak of business enterprises being "embedded" in transnational social norms and institutional practices.
-Bearing witness to human rights abuse and enduring commitments to realizing rights are critical elements toward that end.
-But so too are evidence-based insights into such matters as how to induce cognitive and normative change, build and expand communities of good practice, and address the com-
+Bearing witness to abuse and enduring commitments to realizing rights are critical elements.
+But so too are evidence-based insights into such matters as social capacity building, process sequencing and institutional design.
+Scholarly debates must learn to understand better how these two dimensions are and could be combined in order to make the business and human rights project stick.